LuckyRathore911/Stack-Overflow-Clone/README.md

         }
     }
     ```
-- Open two different terminals one at the client and the other at the server.
+- Open two different terminals, one at the client and the other at the server.
 - Run `npm install` and then `npm start` in both terminals.
 - Open http://localhost:3000/ in the browser.